alitaheri/jss-rtl/readme.md

 plugins](https://github.com/cssinjs/jss/blob/master/docs/setup.md#setup-with-plugins)
 in general.

-**Important Notice**: This plugin must come last in the plugin array since it only transforms raw styles.
+**Important Notice**: This plugin must come last in the plugin array since it can only transforms raw styles.

 ## Installation